Official website of the Tourist Office of Marseille

 An introduction to beer brewing, now that’s an original thing to do!
 As a beer lover, I’ve always wanted to understand the alchemy that takes place to go from vegetable matter to this festive drink appreciated all over the world.
 My choice was to discover brewing with a tasting, so I booked my workshop at La Bière de la Plaine.

-Pierre-yves Sala
+Pierre-Yves Sala

 • Marseille in 3 words